-Infection or co omplaint Recommended period to be kept away from school or nursery Athlete's foot None.
-Campylobacte er Until 48 hours after symptoms have stopped.
-Chicken pox (shingles) Cases of chickenpox are generally infectious from 2 days before the rash ap to 5 days after the onset of rash.
-Although the usual exclusion periodis 5 day lesions should be crusted over before children return to nursery or school.
-A person with shingles is infectious to those who have not had chickenpoxan should be excluded from school if the rash is weeping and cannot be covered until the rash is dry and crusted over.
+Infection or complaint Recommended period to be kept away from school or nursery Athlete's foot None.
+Campylobacter Until 48 hours after symptoms have stopped.
+Chicken pox (shingles) Cases of chickenpox are generally infectious from 2 days before the rash appears to 5 days after the onset of rash.
+Although the usual exclusion periodis 5 days, all lesions should be crusted over before children return to nursery or school.
+A person with shingles is infectious to those who have not had chickenpoxand should be excluded from school if the rash is weeping and cannot be covered or until the rash is dry and crusted over.
 Cold sores None.
 Rubella (German measles) 5 days from appearance of the rash.
-Hand, foot and d mouth Children are safe to return to school or nursery as soon as they are feelingbetter, there is no need to stay off until the blisters have all healed.
+Hand, foot and mouth Children are safe to return to school or nursery as soon as they are feelingbetter, there is no need to stay off until the blisters have all healed.
 Impetigo Until lesions are crusted and healed, or 48 hours after starting antibiotictreatment.
 Measles Cases are infectious from 4 days before onset of rash to 4 days after so it isimportant to ensure cases are excluded from school during this period.
 Ringworm Exclusion not needed once treatment has started.
-Scabies The infected child or staff member should be excluded until after the firsttreatment has been carried out. treatment.
-If no antibiotics have been adr to 3 weeks.
-If there is an outbreak of sca Children can return to school 24 hours after commencing appropriate antibiotic treatment.
+Scabies The infected child or staff member should be excluded until after the firsttreatment has been carried out.
+Scarlet fever Children can return to school 24 hours after commencing appropriate antibiotic treatment.
 If no antibiotics have been administered the person will beinfectious for 2 to 3 weeks.
 If there is an outbreak of scarlet fever at the schoolor nursery, the health protection team will assist with letters and factsheet to send to parents or carers and staff.
 Slapped cheek syndrome, Parvovirus B19, Fifth's disease None (not infectious by the time the rash has developed).
-Bacillary Dysentery (Shigella) Microbiological clearance is required for some types of shigella species priorto child or food handler returning to school.
+Bacillary Dysentery (Shigella) Microbiological clearance is required for some types of shigella species priorto the child or food handler returning to school.